Edinburgh Castle and Crags from Arthur Seat

 In the vibrant Southside of Edinburgh, you’ll find a cluster of fascinating museums and galleries that offer a rich tapestry of history, art, and scientific exploration.

 Just a stone’s throw away, The National Museum of Scotland awaits.
-It is arguably the largest and busiest museum in Edinburgh, attracting visitors from all over the world.
-Step into the awe-inspiring Grand Gallery, a testament to Victorian architecture, with its majestic pillars, expansive windows, and a breathtaking glass ceiling that bathes the space in natural light.
+Step into the awe-inspiring Grand Gallery, a testament to Victorian architecture, with its majestic pillars, expansive windows, and a breath-taking glass ceiling that bathes the space in natural light.
 Journey through the museum’s diverse exhibits, which encompass the Natural World, World Cultures, and the rich tapestry of Scottish History and Archaeology.
 For a more contemporary experience, explore the adjacent Museum of Scotland building, dedicated to unravelling Scotland’s narrative through captivating displays and cherished artifacts.

 Outside NMS are two imposing statues on red sandstone plinths.
 A writer and publisher, William Chambers became Lord Provost of Edinburgh from 1865 – 1869 and was Director of the Scottish Society for the Prevention of Cruelty to Animals.
 In 1867 he paid for Greyfriars Bobby to have a licence and dog collar, thereby preventing him from being locked up.
 Bobby’s collar can be seen in the Museum of Edinburgh.